Exams - General Information & FAQs

 3. What are the fees to take an exam?

-A non-refundable $30 filing fee plus a non-refundable credit/debit card service fee of 2.99% (90 cents) is charged for all open-competitive exams.
-The fee requirement is waived for current employees of the New York State Unified Court System and for those who fall into specific categories provided on the exam announcement.
+A non-refundable, non-transferable $30.00 filing fee plus a non-refundable credit/debit card service fee of 2.99% (90 cents) is charged for all open-competitive exams.
 Payment is by credit card or pre-paid credit/debit card.

 4. What are the minimum qualifications to take an exam?